-We may have mastered the skill of comparing objects in a descriptive manner, but how do we compare objects in a mathematical way?
+We may have mastered comparing objects descriptively, but how do we mathematically compare objects?

 The answer is through ratio.

 The ratio is the mathematical tool we use to compare quantities using division.
-The concept of ratios leads to the concept of proportions which has a lot of application in our daily lives such as when we convert currencies, estimate the volume of gasoline required for a car to cover a certain distance, calculate the cost of items bought, and so on.
+The concept of ratios leads to the concept of proportions, which has a lot of applications in our daily lives.
+For example, when we convert currencies, estimate the volume of gasoline required for a car to cover a certain distance, calculate the cost of items bought, and so on.

 Click below to go to the main reviewers:

 Table of Contents